The Heart of the Matter: Your Complete Guide to Understanding and Protecting Your Cardiovascular Health

 6. Get rid of temptations: Remove most packets and other related paraphernalia from your home and office.

 7. Learn from the past.
 Reflect on previous attempts to stop or reduce your smoking.
-What worked?
-What didn’t?
+What worked and what didn’t?
 What can you do differently this time to avoid pitfalls?

 8. Keep a record of smoking: maintain a dairy